 We believe equity awards are a key element of executive compensation that aligns the interests of executive officers with stockholders.
-We use a combination of stock options and RSUs, which the Compensation Committee believes best supports the interests of our stockholders by balancing the dual objectives of long-term value creation for stockholders and retention of qualified key employees.
+For fiscal year 2012, we granted a combination of stock options, performance RSUs and time-based RSUs, which the Compensation Committee believes best supports the interests of our stockholders by balancing the dual objectives of long-term value creation for stockholders and retention of qualified key employees.

 We believe that stock options are truly performance based in that executives do not receive any benefit unless the Company's stock price increases after the option is granted.
-Restricted stock units have a greater retentive value compared to stock options because the award continues to have value even though the stock price may fluctuate, and the Compensation Committee believes their use is consistent with market practice.
+Time-based RSUs have a greater retentive value compared to stock options because the award continues to have value even though the stock price may fluctuate.
+Performance RSUs are similar to time-based RSUs, but differ in that recipients must achieve certain results in order to earn the RSUs based on achievement against performance objectives.
+Once the level of achievement under a performance RSU is determined, the award vests over a four year period from the original award date.
+Thus, performance RSUs provide incentives to achieve the performance goals established by the Compensation Committee for purposes of the award and an additional retention incentive as to any RSUs that are earned based on performance.
+The Compensation Committee believes this mixture of award types is consistent with market practice.